mezzio/mezzio/doc/book/features/application.md

 ### AppFactory

-`Zend\Expressive\AppFactory` provides a convenience layer for creating an `Application` instance; it makes the assumption that you will use defaults in most situations, and likely only change which container and/or router you wish to use.
+`Mezzio\AppFactory` provides a convenience layer for creating an `Application` instance; it makes the assumption that you will use defaults in most situations, and likely only change which container and/or router you wish to use.
 It has the following signature: